How many hours do you work a week?

 The authors gave three main reasons for this.
 First, the working week had decreased from an average of nearly 50 hours to 42.
 Second, employees were getting about five weeks of paid holiday a year, compared with two in 1950.
 Third, the large increase in employees who were working part time (having half a day or more off each week): in the 1950s only about 5% were part time, in 2010 it was more than 31%.

 By 2015, the average annual hours worked per worker in Switzerland – 1,590 – had barely changed, according to OECD dataexternal link which ranked Switzerland 28th out of 35 developed countries (for hours worked).
 Mexico was at one extreme (2,248 hours) and Germany at the other (1,368).
-The United States was pretty much in the middle, on 1,786.end of infobox
+The United States was pretty much in the middle, on 1,786.

 swissinfo.ch